 Take a Hot Bath Before Bed

 I have seen blogs say that you should take a hot bath, then jump right into bed.
-BY doing so, you will rapidly cool down from the hot water and be in a more relaxed state.
+By doing so, you will rapidly cool down from the hot water and be in a more relaxed state.
 The truth is, you should give yourself an hour or so before slapping on the pj’s and hoping under the sheets.
-Here is why.
+If you are learning how to break the cycle of waking up in the middle of the night, this wont work as well as you think.
+Let me explain…

 A hot bath is a wonderful way to relax and soothe sore muscles after a long day.
 During a hot bath, your body temperature rises to meet the temperature of the bath water.
 After you get out, your body temp drops back to normal causing you to relax pretty quickly and effortlessly.
 Who doesn’t like instant relaxation, right?